Meso-Health/meso-clinic/README.md

 - **Development**
   - hits local server as API endpoint
   - used for development
+- **Spec**
+  - hits local server as API endpoint
+  - used for running tests
+  - this is the flavour used by circleci
 - **Sandbox**
   - hits sandbox server (which mimics production DB)
   - used for QA